 It is this discovery process that quickly generates large legal fees.
-At $300 an hour a deposition including preparation time and court reporter fee can easily reach $3000 per party.
-If each expert is also deposed fees easily climb into five figures before very long.
-And each lawyer assures his/her client that there is no choice because if the other side is doing it so must we.
+At $300 an hour, a deposition including preparation time and a court reporter fee can easily reach $3000 per party.
+If each expert is also deposed, fees easily climb into five figures before very long.
+And each lawyer assures his/her client that there is no choice because if the other side is doing it, so must we.

 Reality: 99% of all divorces will be resolved by a negotiated settlement without a trial.

 The big surprise occurs when discovery is complete and it is time to get ready for trial.
 Now great pressure is brought to bear by the judge for the case to be settled.
-Settlement conferences are scheduled with the judge or with a mediator with great expectation that the case will settle.
+Settlement conferences are scheduled with the judge, or with a mediator with great expectations that the case will settle.
 Frequently, the judge will let the lawyers know how he/she expects the decisions will go and the lawyers use “what the judge is saying” to get their clients to agree to a settlement.
-Because a trial will be so expensive and because the clients are already alarmed by the climbing legal fees in all but a few cases there is now a settlement.
+Because a trial will be so expensive, and because the clients are already alarmed by the climbing legal fees, in all but a few cases there is now a settlement.